Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 You must also pass the length of the array as another argument, because within the new function there's no way to get the length.

+(Strings are an exception/avoid this by using a null terminator)

 (Rust is different, you don't have to)

 <br>